Global Engagement Seminar

 Global Ambassador Program

 Did you have a life changing experience while studying abroad?
 Was there something you learned that you wished you had been told before you left?
-Work as a Global Ambassador for the Education Abroad office and make an impact on other students as they prepare for their own profound overseas journey!
-As a Global Ambassador you will help us recruit students by sharing your personal experience, photos and advice with students through a variety of Education Abroad events including the Study Abroad Fair, information tables, pre-departure meeting, etc. and by connecting with students one-on-one.
-Global Ambassadors are paid student employees of the Education Abroad office and can expect to work about 20 hours each semester.
+Work as a Global Ambassador for RIT Global and make an impact on other students as they prepare for their own profound overseas journey!
+Even if you only went abroad for a few weeks, consider being a Global Ambassador.
+As a Global Ambassador you will help us recruit students by sharing your personal experience, photos and advice with students through a variety of RIT Global events including the Study Abroad Fair, information tables, Pre-Departure etc. and by connecting with students one-on-one.
+The Global Ambassador is a paid position, and we recruit students at the beginning of each semester.

 If you are interested in going overseas again for an extended amount of time to earn a Master’s degree, teach English or conduct research, consider applying for a prestigious fellowship such as the Fulbright, Rhodes or Marshall.
 Please visit the Fellowships section of this website for more information.